ClementTsang/bottom/.github/pull_request_template.md

 _Please ensure all are ticked (and actually done):_

-- [ ] Feature itself has been tested and verified to work
+- [ ] Change has been tested to work
-- [ ] Code has been linted
+- [ ] Code has been linted using rustfmt
 - [ ] Code has been self-reviewed
 - [ ] Code has been tested and no new breakage is introduced
-- [ ] Documentation has been added
+- [ ] Documentation has been added/updated if needed

 ## Other information